Wednesday, October 28, 2015

 Ancient Greeks had the epitome of civilization (we still believe so today)... and yet they praised multiple gods.
 They also invented the idea of idyllic heaven--which included sex--for the ethically worthy.
 Ancient Romans were pagans, too, and they took over the Greeks.
 Following them, early Christians used Cicero's virtues to rebuke the hedonism of the Romans.
 Jesus' incarnation story, created during the Nicean Convention, tweaked it again.

 Christ was a summer baby.
-So, why does the church celebrate his birth on December 25?
-Born of a virgin on December 25th, known to his 12 disciples as "the Son of God", and resurrected 3 days after his death… Mithras, the mythical Persian god that existed 600+ years before Jesus Christ.
-Some historians say that is where the Nicean Convention got its story.
+So, why does the Church celebrate his birth on December 25?
+Born of a virgin on December 25th, known to his 12 disciples as "the Son of God", and resurrected 3 days after his death… Guess who that is?
+It is Mithra, the mythical Persian god who existed since the third millennium before Jesus Christ.
+Some historians say that is where the Nicaean Convention got its story, and they applied it to Jesus so celebrations for him could overtake Mithra.

 Jews have some unique rituals, too.
 For instance, the eruv ring.
 Jewish Law mandates that certain activities/work cannot be done during the Sabbath Day.
 That's it.
 No question about it.
 Yet modern Jewish society desired a loophole, so religious leaders announced that if they drew an imaginary circle around a community--marked by lampposts, electric poles and/or fences, then it would suddenly be okay to do those activities on the Sabbath.
 As you can see, lots of religions have unusual rituals.